 WACC’s engagement with gender, media and communication began in 1987 with a series of regional consultations on ‘women and media’ and took place at a time when the role of women in development was slowly being recognized.
 These consultations culminated in the first-ever global conference on ‘Women Empowering Communication’ held in Bangkok in February 1994, organized by WACC in co-operation with Isis International and the International Women’s Tribune Centre and attended by over 430 people from 80 countries.
 At the conference, women from all over the world developed a series of strategies and resolutions for empowering women in and through the media in the ‘Bangkok Declaration’.

-Thus, the Bangkok Declaration and the recommendations contained in Section J on “Women and the media” of the Beijing Platform for Action of the 1995 UN Fourth World Conference on Women inform WACC’s interventions in this thematic area.
+Thus, the Bangkok Declaration and the recommendations contained in Section J on “Women and the media” of the Beijing Platform for Action of the 1995 UN Fourth World Conference on Women have informed WACC’s interventions in this thematic area.
 WACC supports women’s use of media for their own empowerment and for the development of their communities.
 It also advocates full and equal participation of women in public communication so that their multiple and complex interests, experiences and realities become part of the public agenda.

 WACC’s work has resulted in an extensive network of individuals and organizations concerned with gender and communication issues, from grassroots activists to academics, faith-based groups and development organisations.